4 Linux Essentials

 When you click on the terminal icon you’ll immediately log in to the appropriate server.
 If you’re asked to allow the connection click Always.

-4.2.2 Other Windows Computers
+4.2.3 X-Win32 on Other Windows Computers

-To connect to Linstat from your own computer you’ll need to install X-Win32.
+To connect sto Linstat from your own computer you’ll need to install X-Win32.
 If you have have an SSCC-managed Windows computer you can install it using Software Center.
 On other Windows computers you can download and install it yourself:

 Download X-Win32 from the SSCC